fkarg/fkarg.github.io/_posts/2020-09-11-lean-startup.md

 This book has been on my wish list for some time now, as it has been recommended from all over the place.
 Not just recommended, but without noticing I had attended multiple workshops teaching the core concepts without realizing it.
-I received it last Christmas and now got around to actually reading it in early July.
+I received it last Christmas together with [Surely You're Joking, Mr.
+Feynman][feynman] and now got around to actually reading it in early July.

 * TOC